TKallel/Capstone/README.md

 The next point is then chosen in two stages: first keep only candidates the SVM considers promising, then among those pick the one maximizing `ensemble mean + 0.2 × ensemble disagreement`.

-Worth being honest here: the neural network ensemble is doing most of the work.
+The neural network ensemble is doing most of the work.
 The SVM filter helps, but it is a useful addition rather than the main reason this approach outperforms the GP at this dimensionality.

 ---